Server-Side Routing in LWR on Node.js

 This is an advanced topic.

 Route handler functions are part of the LWR context object.
-They’re a server-side way to alter the current route and customize the page response.
+They’re a server-side way to alter the current route and customize the page response at runtime.
 You can use route handler functions with both static and dynamic server-side routing.

 Route handler functions, which are used in LWR's server-side routing, aren’t the same as route handler modules, which are used in client-side routing.